lakomchik/rl_final_project/ReadMe.md

-# GacniNet: Reinforcement Learning for Agar.io Multi-Agent System
+# GachiNet: Reinforcement Learning for Agar.io Multi-Agent System

 G - "Gameplay" (referring to the game mechanics and experience)